QBiMM/App/angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Remote Environment

+The application provides a remote environment for production. we use `dynamic-env.json` file to set the environment variables and configured web server's `getEnvConfig` endpoint by default.

+See [Environment](https://abp.io/docs/latest/framework/ui/angular/environment) for more information.